 Naval Gun Battery Nordkapp

 In December 1942, the German navy started the construction of a gun battery at Honigsvaag at Nordkap.
-The guns were four 170 mm. guns that had been trnsfered from Pillau by the Baltic Sea.
-The range of the guns was 20 km.
-And to lead the fire, a large command bunker (M157) was built.
+The guns were four 170 mm. guns that had been transfered from Pillau by the Baltic Sea.
+They had a range of 20 km. and for fire control, a large command bunker (M157) was built.

 After Finland had signed a ceasefire with Russia in September 1944, the Germans began a massive withdrawal from northern Norway.
-Operation Nordlicht (northern light) meant that all positions were abandoned, houses, bridges and roads were blown up.
+Operation Nordlicht (northern light) meant that all positions were abandoned: houses, bridges and roads were blown up.
 Everything that could fall into the hands of the Red Army was removed.
-45,000 Norwegians were forced evacuated and over 10,000 houses, churches, farms, schools and so on was burned.
-Animals were slaughtered, fishing boats were lowered and more than 20,000 phone piles were dropped.
+45,000 Norwegians were forcibly evacuated and over 10,000 houses, churches, farms, schools etc were torched.
+Animals were slaughtered, fishing boats were scuppered and more than 20.000 phone poles were chopped down.
 In addition, crops were burned and large areas mined.

-As part of this withdrawal, the guns and bunkers in battery Nordkapp was blown up in December 1944.
+As part of this withdrawal, the guns and bunkers in battery Nordkapp were blown up in December 1944.

-After the German capitulation, the civilian population began to return to their houses and in September 1945 the last Russian troops left northern Norway.
+After the German surrender, the civilian population began to return to their houses and in September 1945 the last Russian troops left northern Norway.

-The battery today is a riot of outcast bunkers.
+The battery today is a maze of abandoned bunkers.